DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 1091 GC Amsterdam<br/>
 The Netherlands<br/>
 [http://publishinglab.org](http://www.publishinglab.org)

+**An EPUB and PDF edition of this publication are freely downloadable from:** [http://publishing.org/publications/](http://publishinglab.org/publications/)

 This publication is licensed under Creative Commons Attribution NonCommercial ShareAlike 4.0 Unported (CC BY-NC-SA 4.0).
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/).